ghedo/go.pkt/README.md

 * [layers] [layers]: provides utility functions for encoding and decoding packets to/from binary data.
-Differently from the basic "packet" interface, this can encode and decode complete "stacks" of packets (e.g. ethernet -> ipv4 -> udp), instead of manipulating single ones.
+Differently from the basic "packet" interface, this can encode and decode complete "stacks" of packets, instead of manipulating single ones.

 * [network] [network]: provides utility functions for sending and receiving packets over the network.
 Basically, it hides some of the complexity of using